 (Mount Royal University acknowledges the assistance of Giovale Library at Westminster College in developing the award process and documents.)

 Application & evaluation criteria

-- The award deadline is April 15, 2021 at 11:59 p.m.
+- The awards deadline is May 9, 2023 at 11:59 p.m.
 All required components MUST be submitted by this time.
 Incomplete applications will not be accepted.